 Labour leader Ed Miliband MP said: "Virtually every person in the country could see selling off our forests was a foolish and short-sighted policy but they went ahead regardless.
 Now they are panicked into a retreat hours after Mr Cameron said they would carry on with their consultation.

-"This is a chaotic and incompetent way to run government."'No win situation'
+"This is a chaotic and incompetent way to run government."

 Former deputy prime minister Lord Heseltine said he was "rather surprised" by the climbdown as there was little evidence that forests were better run in the public sector than in private hands.